-Wave accounts payable is real, but it is best understood as a basic payable workflow rather than a full AP system.
+Wave handles a basic payable workflow — bill entry, vendor records, due-date tracking, aged payables — but it is not a full AP system.
 In practice, Wave lets you enter bills, assign them to vendors, set due dates, track unpaid amounts in accounts payable automatically, and review aged payables and purchases-by-vendor reports.
 The limits show up just as quickly: permissions are tied to Wave Pro, those permissions are not highly customizable, recurring bills are not built in, and higher-volume teams still rely on manual workarounds.

 Those details are not minor.
 According to CPA Practice Advisor's report on small-business AP payment challenges, over half of small businesses spend at least four hours each month managing accounts payable, and 38% say keeping track of due dates is their biggest challenge.
 That is why an honest workflow assessment matters: if your payable process depends on retyping invoice details, checking due dates by hand, and managing exceptions outside the system, the software may still work, but the labor around it grows faster than most teams expect.